 - And most importantly, sometimes you would rather relax than row.

-In this article, we’ll discuss the different types of inflatable boats that can be equipped with an outboard motor, what you need to know about electric trolling motors and gasoline outboard motors, and my recommendations on boat-motor pairings.
+In this article, we’ll discuss the different types of soft inflatable boats that can be equipped with an outboard motor, what you need to know about electric trolling motors and gasoline outboard motors, and my recommendations on boat-motor pairings.

 Inflatable rafts with motor mount capabilities